Snohio/devops/overview.md

 ## How Chef can help drive DevOps

+- Infrastructure and Policy as Code is a great start!
-- Remember, all of this below it iterative
+- Remember, all of this below is iterative
 - Start with the Tests!
-  - Inspec is a great tool for
+  - Inspec with Test Kitchen is a great tool for checking your outcomes, even if it is not Chef.
+- Hands Off Servers (No SSH/RDP) Should be a goal
 - Long term goal is immutability.
   - Yes, you can have immutability with managed VMs with Chef!
+- Communities of Practice
+  - Hold Office Hours
+- Create common Community Cookbooks
+  - Great for Shared LOB Application Support
 - Special notes!